WordPress/hosting-handbook/index.md

 # Handbook

-Welcome to the WordPress hosting handbook!
-Here you will find WordPress hosting best practice documentation developed collaboratively by the hosting team.
+Welcome to the [WordPress Hosting Handbook](https://make.wordpress.org/hosting/handbook/)!
+Here you will find WordPress hosting best practice documentation developed collaboratively by the Hosting Team.
 Use the "Contents" menu on the left to navigate topics.

 ## About the Hosting Team